Yoann Fréget: Career

 In May 2016, Fréget obtained the US Visa of 'Artist with Extraordinary Abilities,[67] and lived one year in New York City.

 He has been performing in US in front of crowds of thousands for prestigious venues: renowned churches services (Donnie McClurkin's PFC, Hezekiah Walker LFC, and Harlem Kelly's Temple, Pleasant Grove.), Gospel music conventions (LAS VEGAS Thomas A. Dorsey's 2017 GMC, James Cleveland's 2017 GMWA), and global events as the Annual Holliday Tree Lighting at Manhattan's Washington Square Park, or the NYC Couture Fashion Week at the renowned Crowne Plaza Times Square Manhattan.

-On 2 December 2016, Fréget gave his first NYC's sold-out solo concert at one of the most mythical place for Soul Music in Manhattan: 'The Ashford & Simpson's Sugar Bar'.
-He did so under the gracious attention of the legendary Valerie Simpson (composer of 'Ain't No Mountain High Enough', 'I'm Every Woman', 'You're All I Need To Get Bye', etc.) along with the mentorship of his Godmother, the worldwide acclaimed film director Euzhan Palcy (A Dry White Season, Ruby Bridges.
+On 2 December 2016, Fréget gave his first NYC's sold-out solo concert at The Ashford & Simpson's Sugar Bar.
+He did so under the attention of the legendary Valerie Simpson (composer of "Ain't No Mountain High Enough", "I'm Every Woman", "You're All I Need To Get Bye") along with the mentorship of his godmother, the acclaimed film director Euzhan Palcy (A Dry White Season, Ruby Bridges).